Why you should visit Luang Prabang

 Our specialists ‘Must Do’

-Our Laos specialist, Paul, suggests taking a day to trek away from the town on elephant back, on horseback or on foot.
+Our Laos specialist, Paul, suggests taking a day to trek away from the town on horseback or on foot.
 End the day at Tad Sae waterfalls, beautiful clear waters in lovely settings and the chance to take a refreshing dip.

 A little more about Luang Prabang